sr-murthy/continuedfractions/docs/sources/getting-started.rst

 ``continuedfractions.continuedfraction``
 ++++++++++++++++++++++++++++++++++++++++

-This is a library containing a single main class, :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`, which is a subclass of :py:class:`fractions.Fraction`, and is designed to represented continued fractions as Python objects which are fully operable as rational numbers.
+This is a library containing a single main class:

+- :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` - a subclass of :py:class:`fractions.Fraction`, designed to represented (finite) simple continued fractions as Python objects, which are fully operable as rational numbers.